pedrohaccorsi/email-microservice/readme.md

 # Email microservice

-This service receives `POST` requests with content of an email, and then dispatch this email to the receiver.
+This service dispatches emails.
 Once the email is sent (or at least attempted to be), the information is saved on a Postgres DB for later consume.
 So for example if an email gets an error for any reason, it is possible to re-send it latter.

 ## Asynchronous queues